Why move to Salesforce Lightning right now?

 It is recommended to run a Lightning Readiness check.
 It can shortlist potential unforeseen bugs or org incompatibilities you may have missed and helped your team build an even more robust Lightning migration plan.

-Experts always recommend to use a sandbox in order to test your changes without affecting other developers’ work.
+Experts always recommend using a sandbox in order to test your changes without affecting other developers’ work.
 The sandbox testing environment also allows users to test out new functionality and provide critical feedback before an official launch.
 With the help of a sandbox, you can eliminate bugs before going live or deploy in production that enhances productivity.

 Test Your Goals